The walk break in the office also helps those with type 1 diabetes - breaking latest news - Breaking Latest News

 In the study, 32 participants sat for seven hours a day over a two-week period.
 During one session , participants sat for the full seven hours .
 During the other session they interrupted their sedentary period with three minutes of light walking every 30 minutes.
 Participants wore a glucose meter to monitor blood sugar levels over a 48-hour period during and after each session.
 All were given a standardized breakfast and lunch and were asked to stick to the same diet, activity levels and insulin doses during the study period.

-The team found that taking regular breaks to walk led to lower average blood sugar levels over the 48-hour study period than sitting continuously, and this increased the time spent with lower blood sugar levels by 14%..
+The team found that taking regular breaks to walk led to lower average blood sugar levels over the 48-hour study period than sitting continuously. increased the time spent with lower blood sugar levels by 14%..

 Interrupting a sedentary lifestyle also helps those who are sporty